manjotmb20/Rdatasets/doc/Stat2Data/rst/LostLetter.rst

 Format
 ~~~~~~

-A dataset with 140 observations on the following 8 variables.
+A data frame with 140 observations on the following 8 variables.

 +-----------------------------------+-----------------------------------+
 | ``Location``                      | Where letter was "lost":          |